medusa-project/simple-queue-server/README.md

     - incoming_queue - required.
 The name of the amqp queue off of which the server takes messages to service.
     - outgoing_queue - optional.
 The name of the amqp queue to which the server sends response messages.
 If this is not provided then no outgoing messages will be sent.
     - connection - optional.
-This hash is passed in its entirety to the March Hare gem for connection to AMQP.
+This hash is passed in its entirety to the March Hare or Bunny gem for connection to AMQP.
 If it is blank or any entries are blank they simply get the defaults.
-Note that March Hare expects this hash to have symbols for keys, so reflect that in the YAML.
+Note that the gem expects this hash to have symbols for keys, so reflect that in the YAML.
+    - max_connection_retry_errors - optional.
+The maximum number of times to try to recover from a connection retry error.
+If not set then infinite.
+If set then after that number of retries the error will be reraised.
 * sqs - optional
     - incoming_queue - required.
 The name of the amqp queue off of which the server takes messages to service.
     - outgoing_queue - optional.
 The name of the amqp queue to which the server sends response messages.
 If this